k4ls3c/DoneDrive/README.md

 ## Overview

 DoneDrive uses the Graph API to manage files on OneDrive.
-It was developed during one of the red team engagements and is heavily inspired by Graphrunner :).
+It was developed during one of the red team engagements and is heavily inspired by GraphRunner :).

 ## Getting Started